Study Abroad Program Policies

 Risk ManagementThe University of Georgia is committed to the safety and well-being of its students, faculty, and staff who travel to support the University's mission, and realizes that some areas and regions of the world present heightened health, safety, and security risks.
-Specifically, countries and areas that carry U.S. State Department Travel Warnings require special consideration and review to manage and mitigate risk, and in many circumstances, require the avoidance of travel altogether, thus the ability to travel under UGA sponsorship or financing to countries under a State Department Travel Warning is limited.
+Specifically, countries and areas that carry U.S. State Department Travel Advisories Level 3 or 4 require special consideration and review to manage and mitigate risk, and in many circumstances, require the avoidance of travel altogether, thus the ability to travel under UGA sponsorship or financing to countries under a State Department Travel Advisory Level 3 or 4 is limited.

 Program Director and Staff AgreementsAnyone traveling in a leadership/authority position on a study abroad program (including graduate assistants) must complete the Program Staff Agreement.

 The policies outlined in the Program Staff Agreement are available here: